dotnet/project-system/docs/up-to-date-check.md

 Run the same command with a `0` instead of a `1` to disable this logging.

 Note that `"%cd%"` evaluates to the current directory.
 When you first open a Developer Prompt, this path will be correct.
-To execute this command from arbitrary locations, you'll need to substitute the relevant quoted path, such as `"C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise"`, with no trailing `/` or `>` character.
+To execute this command from arbitrary locations, you'll need to substitute the relevant quoted path, such as `"C:\Program Files\Microsoft Visual Studio\2022\Enterprise"`, with no trailing `/` or `>` character.

 You can change this value while VS is running and it will take effect immediately.